Logic Apps Best Practices, Tips and Tricks: #1 Logic Apps Naming Convention (extended/revisited)

 #1 Logic App Naming Convention

-There are many naming conventions, and they can be different from organization to organization.
-And as I usually say, there is no perfect naming convention.
-There may be some that are easy to follow and understand, while others are more challenging to follow.
-However, the most important thing is to have a proper naming convention that fits your organization’s requirements and to follow it consistently.
+Naming conventions vary from one organization to another.
+As I often say, no perfect naming convention exists.
+Some conventions are easy to understand and follow, while others require more effort.
+However, the most important point remains the same: choose a naming convention that fits your organization’s requirements and apply it consistently.

 The main goals to achieve with a proper Logic App Instance Name are that you should provide a descriptive and good name for your Logic Apps to: